jez/blog/source/_posts/2019-07-30-surgery-on-code.markdown

   multi-sub '\([a-zA-Z0-9_]+\)\[' 'T.unsafe(\1)['
 ```

+Take a look through the four steps in the bash oneliner above:

+1. Type check the project, then
+2. filter out every line that doesn't have a location, then
+3. chop of the error messages, and finally
+4. use `multi-sub` to perform the substitution.

-This updates the files in place, performing the substitution only on the
+The net result is to update the files in place, performing the
-lines with errors.
-Altogether in one line, making use of a shell alias
+substitution only on the lines with errors.
+Altogether once more, but on
+one line, making use of a shell alias that I have to abbreviate the
-that I have to abbreviate the inner two steps:
+inner two steps:

 ```bash
 ❯ srb tc 2>&1 | onlylocs | multi-sub '\([a-zA-Z0-9_]+\)\[' 'T.unsafe(\1)['